zwily/typus/README.markdown

 You can overwrite this settings in the initializer `typus.rb`.

+### Special Route

+To overwrite the default prefix path of your application place the following configuration option on `development.rb`, `production.rb` on the `config/environments` folder.

+    Typus::Configuration.options[:prefix] = "backoffice"

 ### Disable password recover

 You can disable password recover on the login page.
 By default, password